Molive-0/BasicTracker/README.md

 _S91_ and _S90_ do nothing (bug)
 _SDx_ does nothing, apparently (bug)
 _SEx_ is a softlock (bug)
-_S6x_ ?just breaks everything? ? my notes (bug)
+_S6x_ _"just breaks everything"_ - my notes (bug)
 _S3x_, _S4x_, and _S5x_ are essentially useless due to an oversight in the application of the waves.
-You can see what things other than the sine wave sound like, but it?s not great. (bug)
+You can see what things other than the sine wave sound like, but it's not great. (bug)
 Major crashes involving the _ordering row_ and the playback cursor when things are _deleted from underneath it_ (BUG)
-Don?t _drag the screen bigger_ and stuff?
-It _really_ doesn?t like that. (unsure on fix)
+Don't _drag the screen bigger_ and stuff?
+It _really_ doesn't like that. (unsure on fix)
-Some issues with _volume being saved correctly_ to disk means that everything that wasn?t assigned a volume is at _full volume_ when you reload it (BUG)
+Some issues with _volume being saved correctly_ to disk means that everything that wasn't assigned a volume is at _full volume_ when you reload it (BUG)
-Apart from all those errors, it?s _perfectly fine_!
+Apart from all those errors, it's _perfectly fine_!

 ## Compliation
 Compiles using Visual Studio 2019 on Windows.
 Requires .NET Core 3.1.100.